-On the other hand, we have little problems with jet lag when we’re flying west.
+On the other hand, we have little problems with jet lag when we’re flying a few time zones to the west.
 No difference if we’re flying to California or coming home from Europe.
 These just feel like long travel days and you’re typically chasing daylight the entire trip.
 It’s nice waking up in LA at what feels like noon to you but it is actually only 9 AM local time.

 There’s no denying that jet lag affects everyone.
 Depending on how long of a trip you’re taking, you’ll have a different approach to dealing with it.
 If you’re only visiting for a few days, it might not be worth even trying to adjust to your new time zone.
 If you’re going to be there for a while, you have a decision to make.

 Will you try to adjust ahead of time, if that’s even a possibility for you?
-Adjusting your sleep time at home will help when you get to your destination.
+Adjusting your sleep time at home will help when you reach your destination.
 At a minimum, try to get a regular amount of sleep before your trip.

 If you can’t do all of the tips the experts suggest, try not to plan much for the first day or two of your trip.
 Stay around the hotel and know that you’re going to be tired.
 You’ll want to sleep during the day and not be able to sleep at night.
 Even if you follow the suggestion of pushing through when you arrive, know that you’ll be in a fog, so don’t do anything you’ll want to remember.

 The same goes for when you get home.
 It will take some time to get back to normal.
 Try not to schedule anything important for the first few days, if possible.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.